jbush001/NyuziToolchain/README.md

 There are a set of tests in https://github.com/jbush001/GPGPU/tree/master/tests/compiler Each test case is compiled and then run in the instruction set simulator.
 The output is checked for validity.
 This is similar to the test-suite project in LLVM.
-Instructions are found in that directory.
+Instructions are found in that directory.ls sudo